ok2chatt/SFDXProj/README.md

 # SFDXProj
-Used for testing SFDX commands and Geolocation Trailhead app
+Used for testing SFDX commands and Geolocation Trailhead app modded again